 All sibling relationships will have conflict, but we can do our best to teach our kids how to resolve them peacefully.

-Get more tips about parenting siblings:
+Get more tips about conflict resolution for kids:

 - How to Encourage Siblings to Get Along — Even from a Young Age